That'll Be the Day (musical)

-That'll Be the Day (abbreviated as TBTD) is a touring rock ’n’ roll variety show playing theatres and concert halls throughout the United Kingdom.
-That’ll Be The Day was first performed in 1986 and claims to be the longest running rock 'n' roll show in the UK.
-Since its creation, That’ll Be The Day has been written, directed and produced by Trevor Payne, who also performs in the show.
+That'll Be the Day (abbreviated as TBTD) is a touring rock 'n' roll variety show playing theatres and concert halls throughout the United Kingdom.
+That'll Be the Day was first performed in 1986 and spuriously claims to be the longest running rock 'n' roll show in the UK.
+Since its creation, That'll Be the Day has been written, directed and produced by Trevor Payne, who also performs in the show.

 History

-In its initial years, That’ll Be the Day was a seasonal production performed during the spring and autumn months.
+In its initial years, That'll Be the Day was a seasonal production performed during the spring and autumn months.
 In 1988, the show became a weekly attraction at Butlins holiday resort in Minehead, Somerset.
 The following year, the show's regular dates in Minehead were supported with additional performances throughout the South of England, including Butlins in Bognor Regis and the Portsmouth Pyramids Centre in Southsea.
-Later in 1989, the first Christmas edition of That'll Be The Day was performed.
+Later in 1989, the first Christmas edition of That'll Be the Day was performed.

-Playing chiefly at holiday resorts and clubs, That’ll Be the Day enjoyed increasing popularity during the early 1990s and became an all-year-round production.
+Playing chiefly at holiday resorts and clubs, That'll Be the Day enjoyed increasing popularity during the early 1990s and became an all-year-round production.
 In 1994, the show made its theatre debut, performing at the Marlowe Theatre in Canterbury.
 Shortly afterwards, further interest from theatres culminated in performances at the Princess Theatre, Torquay, the Pavilion Theatre, Ilfracombe, and the Bristol Hippodrome.

 In 1995, That'll Be the Day became firmly established as a theatre show, playing at venues nationwide (including the first of five appearances at the London Palladium).
 However, the show's adaptability ensured that theatre dates could still be supplemented with corporate work: following interest from international promoters, the show also played dates in Wales and Scotland during the mid-1990s.